 The England international appreciated that Pellegrini declined to publicly hang him out to dry in front of the press during his crisis of confidence, instead removing him from the firing line before giving him the chance to knuckle down and win his place back off Pantilimon in time to anchor City's title charge.

 Pellegrini, for his part, respected Hart's response but wants to keep him in the mindset of constant improvement, and believes the looming presence of Caballero over his shoulder should enable the 27-year-old to do just that.
 But if he slips up, his manager will have no problem making a swift change.

 Caballero possesses one other potentially valuable advantage.
-Back in the summer of 2009, Hart impressed Mancini by returning for pre-season training early and producing a string of good performances on City’s pre-season tour of the US, prompting the Italian to stick with him for a trip to White Hart Lane to face Tottenham on the opening day of the Premier League campaign.
-Hart produced a Man of the Match display and Shay Given never won his place back.
+Back in the summer of 2009, Hart impressed Mancini by returning for preseason training early and producing a string of good performances on City's preseason tour of the USA, prompting the Italian to stick with him for a trip to White Hart Lane to face Tottenham on the opening day of the Premier League campaign.
+Hart produced a man-of-the-match display and Shay Given never won his place back.

-This summer it is Caballero who has been between the sticks for City’s first two friendlies in Scotland against Dundee and Hearts, with Hart not set to join up with his team-mates until they cross the Atlantic to face Kansas City on July 23.
+This summer it is Caballero who has been between the sticks for City's first two friendlies in Scotland against Dundee and Hearts, with Hart not set to join up with his teammates until they cross the Atlantic to face Sporting Kansas City on July 23.

 All things being equal, Hart is still expected to begin the season as City's first choice.
 But with Caballero now in town, his margin for error has disappeared.